 - The analysis of collected data and the formulation of conclusions/actionable recommendations.

-The dissertation project not only provides an opportunity to work on a topic that interests the student, but it also allows the student to showcase what she/he has learned at UCL in the context of a project that is of practical relevance to potential employers.
-Therefore, students are recommended to choose a dissertation topic with an eye on their future career plans.
+The extended project not only provides an opportunity to work on a topic that interests the student, but it also allows the student to showcase what she/he has learned at UCL in the context of a project that is of practical relevance to potential employers.
+Therefore, students are recommended to choose a topic with an eye on their future career plans.

 - The Research Proposal